-Awards are given at our whole school assemblies three times a term, for a variety of achievements in both the Academic and Positive Behaviour for Learning areas.
+Awards are given weekly in stages throughout the week, for a variety of achievements in both the Academic and Positive Behaviour for Learning areas.
 They are a way of giving positive recognition to the children.

 Cyber Safety

 Parents are asked to provide permission for their child to access work related email and internet sites.
 Students are constantly reminded of their responsibility to use electronic media in ways which demonstrate respect and dignity for all members of this community and beyond.
 Internet user agreement forms are sent out to parents at the start of the year to discuss with their child/ren.